 Heap Leach Pad Monitoring

-Study was performed at a Heap Leach Copper Mining site in Chile to determine the impervious zones for the irrigation.
-The first base survey is performed to locate the impervious zones to be able to improve irrigations.
-The second monitoring survey is performed after 50 days of irrigation through drilled two boreholes to observe the improvement of irrigations.
+A study was performed at a Heap Leach Copper Mining site in Chile to determine impervious zones for irrigation.
+The first base survey was performed to locate the impervious zones to be able to improve irrigation.
+The second monitoring survey was performed after 50 days of irrigation via two drilled boreholes to observe the improvement of irrigation.

-The impervious zones were successfully mapped where high resistivity values associated with a poor irrigation at Heap Leach.
-Two drillings were made at 36 and 72 meters over the survey line in order to improve the irrigation at Heap Leach Copper Mine and increase the production of concentrate of copper.
-The second measurement was made 50 days later to confirm the drilling results showing how the resistivity values decrease in the impervious zones.
-The difference resistivity section shows decreasing percentage of resistivity in the impervious zones as result of the irrigation at drilling, and improving the irrigation in order to increase the production of concentrate of copper.
-The other important aspect is that how the resistivity increase at the bottom of the section associated with a poor irrigation of Heap Leach.
+The impervious zones were successfully mapped.
+High-resistivity values were associated with poor irrigation points.
+Two drillings were made at 36 and 72 meters over the survey line in order to improve the irrigation at Heap Leach Copper Mine and increase the production of concentrated copper.
+The second measurement was made 50 days later to confirm the drilling results—which showed how the resistivity values decreased in the impervious zones.
+The different resistivity sections showed decreasing percentages of resistivity in the impervious zones as a result of the irrigation.
+Improved irrigation increased the production of copper.